btholt/complete-intro-to-react/_posts/2016-01-11-react-testing.markdown

  So then you may ask, "What happens if I update the component on purpose?"
 Easy!
 You run the test again with the -u flag and it will write out new snapshots.
 Awesome!
 Also note you're supposed to commit snapshots to git.

- Okay, so go the CLI and run <code>npm t</code> (which is just short for npm run test or npm test, they all work the same.)
+ Okay, so go the CLI and run `npm t` (which is just short for npm run test or npm test, they all work the same.)
 You're going to get some error about import being a bad token; this is true since as of Node.js 7, V8 (the JS engine that power Node.js) still doesn't understand ES6 modules, but we still want to use them in dev so we need to do some special Babel transformations just for testing.
 Go to your .babelrc file and put this:

 ```json
 {